DAI-Lab-HERALD/General-Framework/README.md

 ## Contact and collaboration
 If you have questions regarding the usage of the framework or are interested in a collaboration, please contact J.F.Schumann@tudelft.nl.

-## Coming updates
-The following improvements are currently planned for the framework.
-- SceneGraphs (allready implemented for Waymo, Lyft, NuScenes, and Argoverse) will be expanded to the remaining, currently implemented datasets.

 ## Citation
 When using this framework for your work, please cite the [initial paper](https://ieeexplore.ieee.org/abstract/document/10043012).
 Please be advised that we are planning to publish a new paper about this framework before the end of 2025, so if you do not plan to publish your work until then, please check the current preferred citation.
 Thank you very much.